emieben/Trade-Reconciliation/README.md

 * March & June are simpler (no overlap)

  Step 3: Compare with Clearer’s Numbers
-Month	Your Total	Clearer’s Total	Match?
+Month	Your Total	Clearer’s Total	Match

 Mar